mrebolleda/mrebolleda.github.io/People.md

 ## You?

 If you are a graduate student interested in joinning the COMMONS lab, read our website and reach out!
-Write Maria an email (mreboll1@uci.edu) with some information about you and why are you interested in joinning. **We currently do not have funding for new postdocs**
+Write Maria an email (mreboll1@uci.edu) with some information about you and why are you interested in joinning.

+If you are an undergraduate student interested in doing reserach in our lab as part of BIO199, please reach out!
+Write Maria an email (mreboll1@uci.edu) with some information about you and why are you interested in joinning our lab.

+**We currently do not have funding for new postdocs**